 The Westbury, Co Dublin

-Christmas at The Westbury is always a sight to behold and the team are fully ready to embrace the festivities.
-Working hard to ensure everything is ready ahead of time, they pride themselves on their food and drinks offerings in particular.
+Christmas at The Westbury is always a sight to behold and the team is fully ready to embrace the festivities.
+Working hard to ensure everything is ready ahead of time, they pride themselves on their food and drink offerings in particular.
 Giving guests one of the best seats in the house, Afternoon Tea is enjoyed in The Gallery from where you’ll be able to purvey Grafton Street below.
 All while feasting on an array of different delicious eats.

 Carton House, Co Kildare